-According to the Society of Human Resource Management (SHRM), roughly one of every two employers offers a formal referral bonus program.
-Such programs account for close to 25% of all hires, on average.
+According to HireClix, 71% of employers offer a formal referral bonus program.
 Many other employers have an informal referral system.

 At some companies, such programs cover any job.
 In other cases, bonuses are restricted to positions with an insufficient supply of talent.
 For example, an e-commerce company might provide bonuses for software engineers, especially if they're in a competitive market for tech talent, but not other roles that are easier to fill.
 The United States government even offers an employee referral bonus program at the discretion of individual agencies to staff hard-to-fill jobs.

 It's important to note that the roles selected for bonus programs aren't inherently more valuable than non-bonus eligible roles; often, they're just harder to fill.
-So if your job title doesn't make the cut, don't feel undervalued.
-(But do, perhaps, go through your network and see if you have connections to refer for these in-demand jobs.)
+If your job title doesn't make the cut, don't feel undervalued.
+But do, perhaps, go through your network and see if you have connections to refer for these in-demand jobs.

 When You Should Refer a Contact

 It’s important to screen your contacts carefully before passing their resume along to human resources.
 Before making a potential connection, ask yourself:

 Look at the job description and your contact's resume.
-Do you see overlap?
+Do you see an overlap?
 Does your friend have the relevant experience, education, and skills?
 If they were a stranger, would you see them as a viable candidate?